Van Life for $10,000 (Van Included)

 Key Takeaway

 You don't need premium brands to build a reliable electrical system.
-Every component below is budget-friendly, and the entire system has been running flawlessly since early 2025.
+Every component below is budget-friendly, and I've used these components across multiple camper builds now — several friends have built with the same gear, and everything has worked perfectly with no issues.
 The electronics guide covers how to design your own system from scratch.

 Solar Panels - 4x 300W panels